EarthBytes/LearnJS/README.md

 - Code analysis: Paste in your JavaScript code and LearnJS will identify issues and explain why it’s wrong.
 - Error explanations: Receive human-like feedback on how to fix mistakes.
 - Interactive coding challenges: Test your knowledge directly in chat.

+See commands.txt for setting up the backend and frontend in VSCode (or another programming application).